qingw/qingw.github.io/_posts/2017-03-07-how-to-nginx-stream.md

 ---
 layout: post
-title: How to do Research
+title: How to Nginx Stream
 categories: [research]
 ---